JosephDuffy/AuthenticationManager/README.md

 `let manager = AuthenticationManager.sharedInstance`

-By default, Authentication Manager uses standard user defaults to store the value of the PIN that the user inputs.
-The instance of `NSUserDefaults` can be set on the `AuthenticationManager` instance via the `userDefaults` property.
-By default, during the setup setup, the user's input PIN is stored in the instance of an `NSUserDefaults` object in a key, as defined in the `kAMPINKey` constant.
-The `kAMPINKey` should **always** be used when retrieving the PIN the user has chosen.
+Authentication Manager uses the built-in iOS keychain to store the value of the PIN that the user inputs.
+Although the value can be set, retrieved and deleted manually using the keychain, it is a requirement that when performing alterations to value of the PIN the `PINManager` class is used and the `JNKeychain` class (or another class interacting directly with the keychain) is **not** used.
+This is due to the value caching that the `PINManager` uses to speed up the reading of the PIN value.

+There are no restrictions on the length of the PIN, other than it cannot have a length of 0 (i.e. an empty string).
+It does, however, have to be made up of valid numerical characters.
+These valid numerical characters are taken from the built-in character set `NSCharacterSet.decimalDigitCharacterSet()`, which includes non-roman numerical characters, such as `٣`, which is the Arabic number for `3`.
+When using the supplied views and view controllers, the input PIN must be exactly 4 characters.

 ### Setting the PIN

 The `PINSetupViewController` presents the user with a view that guides the user through setting their PIN.
-It saves the PIN to the instance of `NSUserDefaults` set on the `AuthenticationManager` object when the setup has compete, and calls the `setupCompleteWithPIN(inputPIN: String)` method on the `setupDelegate`.
+It saves the PIN to the shared instance of `PINManager` when the setup has compete, and calls the `setupCompleteWithPIN(inputPIN: String)` method on the `setupDelegate`.
 Below is some example code to load and use this class.

 ```swift
 let viewController = self.manager.getAuthenticationSetupViewControllerForType(.PIN) as PINSetupViewController